Government affairs, advocacy and "lobbying" are essential in protecting physicians'

 as well as a breakfast and lunch on "Leg Day" with updates from prominent speakers.

-Join us next April 2018 for our annual trip to Sacramento.
+Join us next April or our annual trip to Sacramento.
 Contact Alison Elsner,

 SBCMS Executive Director, at firstname.lastname@example.org